unepwcmc/unbl-cloudnativehacks/README.md

 # unbl-cloudnativehacks

 In this repo, we want to describe better the challenge about Life on Land (SDG15) and UN Biodiversity Lab (UNBL) for the CloudNativeHacks held on Paris in 2024.

 <img src="https://github.com/unepwcmc/unbl-cloudnativehacks/assets/141819111/6b95c033-91a0-49d3-b02a-d06086cd875e" height="100">

+Here we share with you few ideas...

-# 1. IDEA1:  Fighting Deforestation in Protected Areas: An AI to the Rescue.
+# 1. Fighting Deforestation in Protected Areas: An AI to the Rescue.

 Use the monthly Planet basemap to automatically detect deforestation in protected areas (or nearby) of a specific country and develop an interactive widget that shows the new monthly deforestation within these areas.